-A few more recent works of interest have a relatively narrow focus. \cite{Alabi2022Differentially} proposed a DP method exclusively for simple linear regression that outputs predictions only at $x = 0.25$ and $0.75$ assuming $x$ and $y$ are within $[0,1]$. \cite{varshney22a} proposed theory for a one-pass mini-batch SGD method for sub-Gaussian data via adaptive clipping, while \cite{milionis22a} focused on LR with unbounded features but assumed the features are Gaussian; neither work includes numerical evaluations. \cite{amin2023easy} proposed a bound-free method relying on a Propose-Test-Release (PTR) check, which often fails when $n$ is small.
-Their evaluations focus on datasets with \(n \gtrsim 1000 \cdot d\), making the method unsuitable for the smaller datasets we are targeting. \cite{dick2023better} proposed a method to improve prediction accuracy through feature selection, rather than estimating the regression coefficient in the specified model.
+A few more recent works of interest have a relatively narrow focus. \cite{Alabi2022Differentially} proposed a DP method exclusively for simple linear regression that outputs predictions only at $x = 0.25$ and $0.75$, assuming $x$ and $y$ are within $[0,1]$. \cite{varshney22a} proposed theory for a one-pass mini-batch SGD method for sub-Gaussian data via adaptive clipping, while \cite{milionis22a} focused on LR with unbounded covariates but assumed the covariates are Gaussian; neither work includes numerical evaluations. \cite{amin2023easy} proposed a bound-free method relying on a Propose-Test-Release check, which often fails when $n$ is small.
+Their evaluations focused on datasets with \(n \gtrsim 1000 \cdot d\), making the method unsuitable for the smaller datasets we are targeting. \cite{dick2023better} proposed a method to improve prediction accuracy through covariate selection rather than estimating the regression coefficient in the specified model.

-While most of these methods provide statistical risk bounds, statistical inference has received less attention.
-Unlike the non-private setting, where inference is well-established, DP LR lacks broadly applicable methods for uncertainty quantification.
-Although empirical approaches such as the bootstrap can be used to construct confidence intervals, they often require generating many estimates, which in turn necessitates splitting the privacy budget across multiple runs, or incur additional privacy costs for estimating regression errors \citep{ferrando2022parametric}.
-Overall, analytical solutions for valid LR inference under DP remain limited.
-By assuming the features follow Gaussian distributions, \cite{Sheffet17} provides inference results for SSP and Johnson-Lindenstrauss Transform (JLT), while \cite{Lin2024Differentially} derives approximate variances for DP-GD and SSP in the context of linked data, with LR as a special case.
+While most of these methods provide statistical risk bounds, statistical inference has received much less attention.
+Unlike the non-private setting, where inference is well-established, DP-LR lacks broadly applicable methods for uncertainty quantification.
+Although empirical approaches such as bootstrapping can be used to construct confidence intervals, they often require generating many estimates, which in turn necessitates splitting the privacy budget across multiple runs, or incur additional privacy costs for estimating regression errors \citep{ferrando2022parametric}.
+Overall, analytical solutions for valid LR inference under DP remain limited. \cite{Sheffet17} studied inference for SSP and JLT mechanisms, but some results rely on Gaussian design assumptions. \cite{Lin2024Differentially} derived approximate variance formulas for DP-GD and SSP in the context of linked data, where LR appears as a special case.